DanielGaull/cortex/README.md

 * The initial value of the variable
 * A semicolon - required to terminate *all* statements

-### Nullability
+### Optional Values
 All variables have a type.
-There is syntax for creating something known as a *nullable* type, which allows for any value of that base type, and also `null`.
+There is syntax for creating something known as a *optional* type, which allows for any value of that base type, and also `none`.
 For example:

     let x: number? = 5;
-    x = null;
+    x = none;
     let y: number = 0;
-    y = null; // There will be an error here
+    y = none; // There will be an error here

-There are cases where you may want to assert that a variable with a nullable type is not the null value.
+There are cases where you may want to assert that a variable with a optional type is not the none value.
 Use the bang operation like so:

     let x: number? = 5;
     let y: number = x!;

-If you use the bang operation on a null value, the interpreter will return an error and stop execution.
+If you use the bang operation on a none value, the interpreter will return an error and stop execution.

 ### Operators
 There are several binary operators you can use.
 Here is each one, and how they work: